 You can learn about the rest of the ingredients of the Pure Whey Protein here: http://www.bulkpowders.co.uk/pure-whey-protein.html

-As always, I scoured the internet for as many genuine reviews of Pure Whey Protein I could find.
+As always, we scoured the internet for as many genuine reviews of Pure Whey Protein we could find.

 The product generally has very positive feedback, with taste and value for money the main themes of most of the reviews.
 The fact that it mixes well was also mentioned numerous times.